Stuycs-K/finalprojectapcs-3-zhang-robinson-chin-madeline/DEVLOG-Maddie.md

 At home, I finished up en passant and made sure it worked correctly, added a small section on the screen to list what keys trigger what boards, fixed the move log so it didn't display any numbers or skip moves or list random captures, and added en passant notation to the move log (~2.5 hours).
+I also did some minor debugging and helped record the demo video.